To prove your permanent status in the UK, you must hold both Biometric Residence Permit and Indefinite Leave to Remain.

 If your application is successful, you will be a settled person.
 You will then hold Biometric Residence Permit and Indefinite Leave to Remain to prove your status.

 If you want to know how to apply for ILR in the UK based on your current status, one of our solicitors is happy to help.
+Our team are based across the UK, including in London, Manchester, or Birmingham.
+You can also use the office finder to find the closest branch to you.

 Biometric Residence Permit & Indefinite Leave to Remain